Timers

 First enter value of Current.

 Now, enter value of Rate.
 In open air wires remain cool and can pass charge at more rate means with less cross sectional area a wire can pass more charge and so more current.
-But, when we use same wire in transformer/coil winding where wires are wound in layers, one layer over other and there is no air present between these layers but there is paper between them, so wires fail to get cool due to air, their charge passing capability is reduced and so, can pass charge at lower rates.
+But, when we use same wire in transformer/coil winding where wires are wound in layers, one layer over other and there is no air present between these layers but there is paper between them, so wires fail to get cool due to no air, their charge passing capability is reduced and so, can pass charge at lower rates.
 Usually, we double rate (area) in transformers than in open air.
 We use 500/530 cmils/Amp value or more for transformers.
 There are so many other factors that affect this value, some of which are temperature, peak load time, working duration of machine per day etc. So, you have to choose better value of Rate considering all these factors.

 Now, you press “CALCULATE” button and results will be shown to you as in the following figure.